spencerc99/playhtml/README.md

 <link rel="stylesheet" href="https://unpkg.com/playhtml/dist/style.css" />
 ```

+See all supported properties in the `ElementInitializer` [object in `types.ts`](https://github.com/spencerc99/playhtml/blob/main/src/types.ts#L13).

 The only required properties are `defaultData`, `updateElement` and some kind of setup to trigger those functions (in this case, `onClick`, but you can add custom event listeners and logic using the `additionalSetup` property).
-See more examples based on the definitions for the included capabilities in `elements.ts`.
+See more examples based on the definitions for the included capabilities in [`elements.ts`](https://github.com/spencerc99/playhtml/blob/main/src/elements.ts#L72).

 If you make something fun, please show me!
-This is designed as an open library for anyone to add on new interactions and capabilities, so I'd love to host your custom elements here as well.
+This is designed as an open library for anyone to add on new interactions and capabilities, so we [welcome contributions](https://github.com/spencerc99/playhtml/blob/main/CONTRIBUTING.md) for new built-in capabilities.

 ## Plug-and-play Capabilities

 These capabilities are common ones that have been designed and created by the community.
 You should expect that they are relatively well-tested, and they simply build on top of the same API and constructs that `can-play` uses.

-We welcome any contributions if you have custom `can-play` elements that you would like to add to the library!
-Please make a PR.

 ### `can-move`